webdiscus/ansis/README.md

 ## ✨ [Why use Ansis](#switch-to-ansis)

 As of 2025, two of the [smallest](#compare-size) and [fastest](#benchmark) ANSI libraries are **Ansis** and **Picocolors**.
-Both are [recommended](https://github.com/es-tooling/module-replacements/blob/main/docs/modules/chalk.md) by the [ES Tooling](https://github.com/es-tooling) community as modern replacements for older, larger libraries.
+Both are [recommended](https://github.com/es-tooling/module-replacements/blob/main/docs/modules/chalk.md) by the e18e community as modern replacements for older, larger libraries.

 ### 📦 Unpacked size